What Questions Should I Ask My Estate Planning Attorney?

 You can rest assured that when you work with us, your estate planning will be in good hands, but always know you can ask your attorney questions about your point of contact throughout the process.

-What services do you offer?
+What services do you offer as an estate planning specialist?

 This is critical.
 Some attorneys specialize in trusts, while others do not.
 Though at MHPS, we can help you with a variety of estate planning tools, including trusts.
 It is important to know what services your attorney offers before signing any contracts.